 It has been argued that Jung misused the Kantian terms.
 I’m not so sure of that; he simply expanded their usage.
 According to Kant, the thing-in-itself is ordered by the categories into a phenomenon.
 If an archetypal image is a Kantian phenomenon, it requires that the archetype-as-such is spatiotemporally present (cf. de Voogd 1984).
-In Jung’s theory it is not; so this is a self-contradiction.
+In Jung’s theory it is not; so this seems to contradict Kantian theory.
 Nevertheless, consider that the archetypes order the mental experience, both from themselves and of themselves.
 In such a way they correspond to the Kantian categories, the difference being that the archetypes are more numerous and beyond the grasp of the intellect.
 (Jung opines that “Kant reduced the archetypes to a limited number of categories of understanding” (CW 8, para.
 276).)
 Roger Brooke says:

 The archetypes become both ‘categories’ and noumenata (unknowable things-in-themselves); and if archetypal images are phenomenal, they are no longer grounded in the given world but in the psyche.
 Instead of the structural relation between person and world, or ‘category’ and phenomenon, there are the intra-psychic relations between consciousness (archetypally structured, perhaps) and archetypal images.
 Even the postulated noumenon is no longer ‘out there’ but is equally the unknowable intra-psychic source of archetypal images.
 Otherness evaporates and relationships collapse into identities.
 Just as the religious person ‘relates’ to God by ‘projecting’ the ‘corresponding’ psychic God-image, so the child relates to his mother by projecting an internal image of mother on to her, the father relates to his children by projecting an internal image of the child on to them, the woman relates to her lover by projecting her animus on to him, and the parishioner relates to her priest through the projected image of the priest.
 This theoretical mishmash has the practical effect of collapsing personal boundaries, rendering relationships narcissistic, and dulling our empathic sensibilities.
 At its conceptual core is Jung’s misuse of Kant.
 (Brooke, 2015, pp. 80-81)

 In this understanding, an archetype is its own noumenon and phenomenon.
-Despite the fact that the archetypes are intellectually irrepresentable, they themselves order the mind’s experience of themselves; the very same archetypes.
-Those entities which are not graspable are employed by the mind to make experiental the very same noumenal entities.
+Despite the fact that the archetypes are intellectually irrepresentable, they themselves order the mind’s experience of themselves.
+Those entities which are not graspable are employed by the mind to make experiential the very same noumenal entities.
 It defies logic.
-If it’s going to work, it is necessary to postulate Kantian categories of understanding apart from noumenal archetypes.
+If it’s going to work, it is necessary to postulate intelligible Kantian categories of understanding apart from noumenal archetypes.
 Then it seems that Brooke’s argument loses its power.
 Jung’s point is that the noumenal archetype is equally much “outside” mind as the noumenal object.
 It does indeed belong to the “given world”.

 As we are “surrounded on both sides” by noumenal reality, Jung takes the step to unite this reality and characterizes it as psychoid.
 It means that matter and psyche have the same archetypal foundation; inner and outer have the same ground.
 The foundational archetypes of the unus mundus are the qualities of number (vid. von Franz, 1974).
-However, this is self-contradictory.
+However, this seems self-contradictory.
 Per definition, what’s qualitative belongs to the phenomenal realm.
-We experience qualities of number (‘oneness’, ‘twoness’…); so it does not belong to the noumenal.
+We experience qualities of number (‘oneness’, ‘twoness’…); so it could not belong to the noumenal.
 However, it could be interpreted as the Platonic Beyond, which is attainable by the human mind.

 Also Sigmund Freud (‘The Unconscious’) endorses an expanded version of Kantian philosophy.
 Not only are we surrounded by material things, but also by ‘psychic things’.
 It would mean that the unconscious is equal to the realm of invisible spirits, like in the good old days of animism.
 Says Freud:

 The animistic revival follows from the fact that Freud and Jung held fast to Kant’s concept of the noumenon.
 But it’s evident that the concept of the noumenal (absolute transcendence) is an encumberment.
 It has been refuted by science; nor can Jung make heads or tails of it.
-Yet it’s practical, because it allows Jung to put the questions of the nature of the archetype, the structure of matter and the theology of God, in a box and close the lid.
+Yet it’s practical, because it allows Jung to evade questions relating to the nature of the archetype, the structure of matter, and the theology of God.
 It let him focus entirely on the empirical psyche.
 Plato didn’t make it so easy for himself.
 Platonism is an old venerable school of philosophy that harmonizes with science and Christianity and lacks that strange Kantian concept of absolute transcendence.
-In fact, Plato’s mind-body philosophy has very little in common with modern Cartesianism.
+Notably, Plato’s mind-body philosophy has very little in common with modern Cartesianism.

 The Platonic Form is reminiscent of the Jungian archetype, the difference being that Forms are divine and intelligible.
 A popular view is that they are perfect particulars (transcendent, pure Forms).
 However, this is not the only version that Plato gives.
 Forms are epistemologically and ontologically independent of spatiotemporality.
 As objects of thought they are non-identical with the common qualities of things.
 Ostenfeld says that “we are entitled to distinguish three kinds of ontological entities: Forms, Form-instances or common qualities, and particulars” (1982, p.
 25).